clojure-ts-mode

 You can customize the exact level of font-locking via the variables

-.
+treesit-font-lock-level(the default value is 3) andtreesit-font-lock-features-list.
 Check this section of the Emacs manual for more details.

 Highlight markdown syntax in docstrings

-By default markdown syntax is highlighted in the docstrings using
+By default Markdown syntax is highlighted in the docstrings using

-grammar.
-To disable this feature set
+markdown-inline grammar.
+To disable this feature use:

 (setopt clojure-ts-use-markdown-inline nil)